Overview

 What

-The father engagement fellowship to cultivate champions and leaders.
-The fellowship will meet monthly for 10 months to develop the core competencies in father and family engagement through Zoom lectures, group activities, and reflective practice.
+The Promoting Father Engagement for Family Wellbeing training program cultivates champions and leaders in the fostering of family wellbeing.
+This program will meet monthly for 10 months to develop the core competencies in father and family engagement through Zoom lectures, group activities, and reflective practice.
 This will prepare the participants to support staff within their agencies to promote whole-family development and build future leaders to maintain and further develop this work.
 Structural change requires champions who understand the work and system from the ground up.

 Examples of topics covered: